dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ---

 There are many more challenges and [nlpprogess](http://nlpprogress.com/) provides a great overview of challenges and current SOTA for each challenge.
 Be sure to check it out!
+[Here](https://allenai.org/data/data-all.html) is list of 34 datasets from Allen Institute for Artificial Intelligence.

 --